Europe - Florence

 HVS In-Depth Europe Hotel Valuation Index: 2024 | 2023 | 2022 | 2021 | 2020 | 2019 | 2018 | 2017 | 2016 | 2015 | 2014 | 2013 | 2012 | 2011 | 2010 | 2009 | 2008 | 2007 | 2006 | 2005 | 2004 | 2003 | 2002 | 2001

 Whilst 2018 and 2019 were somewhat stagnant years in terms of international visitation to Florence, domestic tourism supported the total arrivals to the city.
-Overall, total visitors grew at a compound annual rate of 1.4% between 2010 and 2019.
-The city is generally heavily reliant on international feeder markets which account for around 70% of demand.
+Overall, total visitors grew at a compound annual rate of around 1.5% between 2010 and 2019.
+The city is generally heavily reliant on international feeder markets, which account for around 70% of demand.
 After several years of RevPAR growth, performance dropped substantially on account of the COVID-19 crisis, with RevPAR reaching 15% of the 2019 level in 2020 and 40% in 2021.
-In 2022, the Florence hotel market saw a major uplift in both occupancy and average rates, which resulted in RevPAR returning to pre-pandemic levels in real terms.
-The return in force of US demand, so important to Florence, and the city’s strong leisure base helped to drive rates by over 30% of the 2019 levels in nominal terms.
+In 2022, the Florence hotel market saw a major uplift in both occupancy and average rates, which resulted in the RevPAR returning to pre-pandemic levels in real terms.
+The return in force of US demand, so important to Florence, and its strong leisure base, helped to drive rates in 2022 by more than 30% of the 2019 levels in nominal terms.
+2023 saw a surge in hotel occupancies and average rates, both experiencing double-digit growth year-on-year.
+This helped the market achieve a record-breaking RevPAR of close to €200, around a quarter above the 2019 values in real terms.

 Change In Value For Market: (€Euro)